kalavai-net/kalavai-client/README.md

 ### Hardware compatibility:

-- `amd64` or `x86_64` CPU architecture
+- `amd64` or `x86_64` CPU architecture for seed and worker nodes.
+- `arm64` CPU architecture for worker nodes.
 - NVIDIA GPU
-- AMD and Intel GPUs are currently not supported ([interested in helping us test it?](https://kalavai-net.github.io/kalavai-client/compatibility/#help-testing-amd-gpus))
+- Mac M series, AMD and Intel GPUs are currently not supported ([interested in helping us test it?](https://kalavai-net.github.io/kalavai-client/compatibility/#help-testing-amd-gpus))

 </details>